 This plant has no fragrance

-Cuttings can be used but is less successful when compared to suckering.
-Use semi-hardwood or hardwood cuttings and place in well-drained river sand till roots have formed.
+Cuttings can be used but are less successful when compared to suckering.
+Use semi-hardwood or hardwood cuttings and place in well-drained sand until roots have formed.

-This is the best way to propagate the Cape Leadwort.
-Cut the sucker with roots and stem off and plant in the desired area.
+The best way to propagate the Cape Leadwort is to remove the sucker - with roots and stem - and replant.

 Attracts useful insects

 Cape Leadwoth is visited regularly by butterflies which could also serve as a pollinator for other plants.